svgdotjs/svg.js/README.md

 ```
 Note that `pos` is `0` in the beginning of the animation and `1` at the end of the animation.

-To make things easier for you a convenience method is passed as the second argument.
-This method accepts a from and to value and can be a number, unit or hex color:
+To make things easier a morphing function is passed as the second argument.
+This function accepts a `from` and `to` value as the first and second argument and they can be a number, unit or hex color:

 ```javascript
 var ellipse = draw.ellipse(100, 100).attr('cx', '20%').fill('#333')